- Medical Devices

 The integration of artificial intelligence (AI) in neuroendovascular procedures represents a transformative opportunity for the market.
 AI-driven imaging and diagnostic tools can significantly improve the precision and accuracy of aneurysm detection and treatment planning.

 Advanced AI algorithms are being developed to assist physicians in determining the most effective treatment options, predicting procedural outcomes, and optimizing the placement of neuroendovascular coils.
-This technology not only enhances the success rates of procedures but also reduces the time required for complex neurointerventions.
+This technology not only enhances procedural success rates but also reduces the time required for complex neurointerventions.

 The global neuroendovascular coil market is primarily segmented into Guglielmi Detachable Coils (GDCs) and matrix coils, with GDCs holding the dominant market position.
 GDCs have become the preferred choice among neurosurgeons and interventional radiologists due to their superior flexibility, availability in both two-dimensional and three-dimensional configurations, and ease of deployment during procedures.
 These coils provide enhanced control over detachment and positioning, with improved visibility under fluoroscopic imaging, which reduces procedural risks and improves patient outcomes.